 “The work is not put in a place, it is that place.”
 Robert Smithson, Avalanche, Fall, 1970

 Above all, however, Hocking’s languages and forms – drawing upon the materialist dimension in archeology, anthropology, and natural history – point to an over-riding preoccupation, namely, the politics of (in)-visibility.
-I do not know if there is an archeological turn or imaginary in recent contemporary art as Dieter Roelstraete, who curated Hocking into his MCA exhibition The Way of the Shovel: On the Archeological Imaginary in Art,14Cf.
-Dieter Roelstraete, The Way of the Shovel: On the Archeological Imaginary in Art (Chicago and London: Museum of Contemporary Art and University ...continue has argued since his 2009 e-flux article on the topic, but I am quite sure that there is in contemporary art and related meta-discourses a powerful preoccupation with the politics of visibility – Chantal Akerman’s cinematic meditations on demographic movements (from D’Est in 1993 to De l’autre côté in 2002 and Là-bas in 2006 ), and Alfredo Jaar’s Let there be Light: The Rwanda Project (1994-1998) will suffice15See below “Notes on Biopolitics,” 132-138. – and further that archeology has become one of the figures of this preoccupation, in a manner consistent with yet differing from Robert Smithson’s figures of the archeological.
+I do not know if there is an archeological turn or imaginary in recent contemporary art as Dieter Roelstraete, who curated Hocking into his MCA exhibition The Way of the Shovel: On the Archeological Imaginary in Art,((Cf. Dieter Roelstraete, The Way of the Shovel: On the Archeological Imaginary in Art (Chicago and London: Museum of Contemporary Art and University of Chicago Press, 2013), 126-131.)) has argued since his 2009 e-flux article on the topic, but I am quite sure that there is in contemporary art and related meta-discourses a powerful preoccupation with the politics of visibility – Chantal Akerman’s cinematic meditations on demographic movements (from D’Est in 1993 to De l’autre côté in 2002 and Là-bas in 2006 ), and Alfredo Jaar’s Let there be Light: The Rwanda Project (1994-1998) will suffice((See below “Notes on Biopolitics,” 132-138.)) – and further that archeology has become one of the figures of this preoccupation, in a manner consistent with yet differing from Robert Smithson’s figures of the archeological.

-It is in this light that it becomes powerfully clear that Hocking has developed a distinctive practice calling for its own critical language, for the whole utterly misinformed talk in Detroit and certain places about the photography and representation of ruin-objects, ruins and ruination has detracted from, wholly missed, the principal concern,16For a sophisticated treatment of ruination as a problematic, and not as some trite response to outsiders’ fascination with decline and decay, cf. ...continue a concern which is central to Hocking’s developing practice, for Hocking’s work shows its criticality through the engagement with and investigations of the politics of visibility, through the ways in which the dis-appearance of appearance is staged (this is the retrait / re-treat), how erasure becomes manifested, and there is no clearer example of this than the series The Mound Project, 2007 – present, which attempts to point (for words are not readily available) to the creation of oblivion through the erasure of sites of memory (in this case, the removal, displacement, or destruction and eventual devastation of pre-contact burial mounds in Detroit) only to be “replaced” by (or re-treated as) brownfields, factories in turn become redundant, blight, wasted lives, with all (or most) visible evidence of the past erased as part of a process of cultural devastation, that is, where destruction and erasure become irreversible at the cultural level and so permanently disruptive of transmission.
+It is in this light that it becomes powerfully clear that Hocking has developed a distinctive practice calling for its own critical language, for the whole utterly misinformed talk in Detroit and certain places about the photography and representation of ruin-objects, ruins and ruination has detracted from, wholly missed, the principal concern,((For a sophisticated treatment of ruination as a problematic, and not as some trite response to outsiders’ fascination with decline and decay, cf. the article below by Barrett Watten, “Learning from Detroit: The Poetics of Ruined Space,” 189-198.
+Barett Watten and Tyrone Williams organized a panel at the Modernist Studies Association conference in Las Vegas in 2012 called Learning from Detroit where a version of his essay was delivered.
+I participated in this panel and delivered a paper on Scott Hocking and ruination which looked at the models in the representation of ruins from the eighteenth century through to Surrealism – which has a fully theorized practice of ruins and spectrality – at work in Hocking’s practice.
+What all the panelists shared is a view that ruins are fundamentally a question of representation.
+Cf. Michael Stone-Richards, Care of the City: Detroit and the Question of (Social) Practice, forthcoming.)) a concern which is central to Hocking’s developing practice, for Hocking’s work shows its criticality through the engagement with and investigations of the politics of visibility, through the ways in which the dis-appearance of appearance is staged (this is the retrait / re-treat), how erasure becomes manifested, and there is no clearer example of this than the series The Mound Project, 2007 – present, which attempts to point (for words are not readily available) to the creation of oblivion through the erasure of sites of memory (in this case, the removal, displacement, or destruction and eventual devastation of pre-contact burial mounds in Detroit) only to be “replaced” by (or re-treated as) brownfields, factories in turn become redundant, blight, wasted lives, with all (or most) visible evidence of the past erased as part of a process of cultural devastation, that is, where destruction and erasure become irreversible at the cultural level and so permanently disruptive of transmission.

 The fundamental aesthetic transformation is that of matter with experience.
 The way in which the raw material of the Fisher Body has been transformed through light into Night Window not only re-affirms such strategies about the role of form in the transformation of matter, but shows, too, how the analogical imagination is still at play, even, and may be, as Barney showed, especially in Detroit.